 It has been quite some time since I last taught entrepreneurship in the university.
 I started this site in 2009, when free resources to help entrepreneurs was not readily available.
-What I did was documented much of what I teach and put them here on this site.
-Entrepreneurship is not only a subject in the university, and one that people study to pass an exam and get a degree for.
+What I did was to document much of what I teach and put them here on this site.
+Entrepreneurship is not limited to a subject in the university, and one that people study to pass an exam and get a degree for.

 In entrepreneurship courses, we teach important skills that will see an entrepreneur through his/her difficult journey through the business.
 I therefore continue to maintain this site, for my students or other people who will ever find the resources useful and important.
 Even today, I find that while there are very good information on the internet, free and useful resources are still not readily available.

 I have already put this site on autopilot mode, in that it is no longer an active site.
 I update it about once or twice a year, as my research is now more heavily focused on education rather than entrepreneurship, though I still speak on this topic, and still consult and conduct classes on entrepreneurship.
 More than anything, now I am back as an entrepreneur.
 As long as the information is relevant and it helps entrepreneurs, I will continue to maintain this site.
 This site used to rank top 3 on Google search, and it probably has fallen a lot.
 But I hope it continues to help you, if you are an entrepreneur.

 If you find or have ever found Entrepreneurship Education useful, maybe you could help us to "pass it on" to someone who really needs it...

 First, many people ask me why I still teach entrepreneurship, now that my kids have grown up and I can have so much fun repeating and doing what I already know - building, running and listing companies.
 The many articles, pictures and letters from the students will tell you why.
 The immense joy of nurturing and helping thousands of students realize their dreams.
 Having seen so many of my students become mega milionnaires over the years, I am convinced there is value in inspiring and teaching entrepreneurship still.